Make that space work for you.

 Get the LinkedIn background format for the DIY-er.
 Open a free account on Canva; here is a LinkedIn background template, plus there are formats for other social media platforms.
 Experiment with different text, fonts, colors and images.
 When you are ready, save the file; then have a design professional review and polish your work for viewing on a computer and on a tablet.

-Ready to go from default LinkedIn blue to True Blue You?
+Ready to graduate from default LinkedIn?
 Call me at 212.677.5770 or email at Janet@JanetLFalk.com.
 Let’s brainstorm the words and ideas for text, plus elements, that will make your profile’s customized background stand out from the crowd.

 Click here to subscribe to this monthly newsletter and make sure you don’t miss the next issue.